IS-BODAND/nhstatistics-core/doc/src/use/print.md

 something with it.
 They all have overloaded methods to instantly print Arrays, Scala Lists, and Java ArrayLists of Gallery objects.
-They also have the C++ styled << methods overloaded so in Scala you can chain them nicely with that, but in Java they don't really bring much of anything worthy of mention for you need to call them as they were normal methods, and their names are quite interesting.
+They also have the C++ styled << methods overloaded so in Scala you can chain them nicely with that, but in Java they don't really bring much of anything worthy of mention for you need to call them as they were normal methods, and their names are quite interesting($less$less, I think).

 ```java
 // Java